paazca/wowchemy-rtl-module/README.md

 # wowchemy-rtl-module
 A Hugo module in order to use [Wowchemy](https://github.com/wowchemy/wowchemy-hugo-modules/) with right-to-left languages (such as Hebrew and Arabic) by converting the CSS using [RTLCSS](https://github.com/MohammadYounes/rtlcss).

+Now with multilingual support!
+An LTR version can exist alongside an RTL version.
+This module will automatically create and use `wowchemy-rtl.css` for any RTL languages.

 ## How to use
 * Add to `config/_default/config.toml` (make sure it's imported before wowchemy):